Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 **game.html**

 - This page allows users to play an old-school card battle-type game on the page, whether to kill time on the road trip or just to enhance reader&#39;s enjoyment of the novel by allowing them to play as and against characters in the book.
 - The game page enables users to play as one of 4 characters by clicking on a character profile.
 - Once users choose a character, they find one of 4 opponents by clicking a button at the bottom of the page.
 - During the game, users play by pressing one of 3 call to action buttons: &#39;Attack!&#39;, &#39;Retreat!&#39;, or &#39;Go nuclear!&#39;.
-- The narrative and events of the game are communicated to users via window alerts or, for those whose devices block window alerts a &#39;
+- The narrative and events of the game are communicated to users via window alerts, or, for those whose devices block window alerts a &#39;
 Scoreboard&#39; at the top of the page, for which the inner HTML changes to to contain the relevant information after each move.
-In cases where user devices do allow window alerts, the inner HTML at the top of the page simply acts as a scoreboard and summary of each round of play.
+In cases where devices do allow window alerts, the inner HTML at the top of the page simply acts as a scoreboard and summary of each round of play.

 **contact.html**